 The objectives and purposes of the Peace River Audubon Society are to engage in educational, scientific, investigative, literary, historical, philanthropic and charitable pursuits.
 These objectives fall into three primary areas: Birding, Conservation, and Education.
 In practice, it is not possible to neatly divide the objectives as stated in the PRAS bylaws into categories.
 As such, they are presented here in no specific order.
 For additional information on our past and present pursuits in these areas see our pages on Birding, Conservation, and Education.

-- to foster the protection and wise management of those aspects of man’s environment that will ensure his physical survival and his psychological well being;
+- to foster the protection and wise management of those aspects of our environment that will ensure our physical survival and our psychological well being;

 - to arouse through education, public recognition of the value of, and the need for protecting, native flora and fauna, soil, air, and water, as well as the interdependence of these several natural resources;